Design Construct Deliver Custom Gene-Edited Zebrafish

-First, you need to inform us your gene of interest for gene editing so we can provide you with information regarding what we will be able to assist.
-Second, you need to choose one service package of interest.
-It can be full build, verified clutch, or customer injection mix.
-Depending on your choice, time of preparation varies.
+First, you need to inform us of your gene of interest so we can provide you with information regarding how we will be able to assist.
+Second, you need to choose a service package of interest.
+It can be full build, verified clutch, or custom injection mix.
+Depending on your choice, the timeline varies.

 Complete Injection Mix is simple to work with, all you need to do is add water, inject, and screen.
 Our Complete CRISPR Injection Mix includes Cas9 protein, an RNA-based sgRNA(s), and a donor homology construct and can be shipped as a lyophilized mix in as little as 2 weeks.
 Discuss your research goals with us, and NemaMetrix will provide you with an expertly designed injection mix to generate your new zebrafish line.

 Using Tol2 transgenesis you can generate Cre Recombinase-expressing lines, transcription reporters, models to analyze tissue-specific gene expression, models to control the timing of gene expression, and humanized zebrafish.
 Insertion content can range between 2 – 10 kb.

 Live animal shipment depends on each individual country’s import regulations & guidelines.
 We can ship embryos or adult fish as long as they are allowed in the receiving country.

 Having very high similarity in genetic makeup with humans, zebrafish has proved to be an important model for human genetics and disease.
 By using zebrafish knockout or knock-in models, genes can be manipulated to understand different disease pathways.